 One of Lucy Hale’s gifts to New Hampshire is the house where she grew up.
 The Woodman Museum at 182 Central Ave. in Dover, N.H., acquired the Hale house in 1915, and it’s open to visitors.

 Hannah Robinson fell for a poor French dancing teacher and set off one of the greatest scandals of colonial America.

 Born in 1746, she was the daughter of a wealthy Narragansett planter.
 The family lived in a large stone house in Newport near Narragansett Bay.
 During the American Revolution, the Marquis de Lafayette and Comte de Rochambeau visited the Robinson house.

 Hannah wanted for nothing, and one of her favorite pastimes was to sit on a large rock and look out at Narragansett Bay.
 When she grew older she was sent to finishing school in Newport, where she fell in love with her French dancing teacher, the scion of an old French Huguenot family who Anglicized his name to Peter Simons.
-Peter returned Hannah's feelings, but the lovers knew her father wouldn't consent to a marriage.
-He believed Peter was after Hannah’s money.
+Peter returned Hannah’s feelings, but the lovers knew her father wouldn’t consent to a marriage.
+He believed Peter wanted Hannah’s money.

 They eloped one night and set up house in Providence.

 Unfortunately for Hannah Robinson, her father was right – and he cut her off financially.